 - For dry breadcrumbs, spread the breadcrumbs on a baking sheet.
 Bake until they are completely dry and starting to turn golden (but not burnt), about 20 to 30 minutes, stirring the breadcrumbs often so that they dry evenly.

-Store your breadcrumbs in clean, dry glass jars or other food storage containers for up to 1 year.
+Store your fresh or cooled dry breadcrumbs in clean, dry glass jars or other food storage containers for up to one year.
 You can keep them in the cupboard, but if you live in a very humid environment, store dry breadcrumbs in the freezer or refrigerator to prevent spoilage.
-Discard breadcrumbs if you note any mold or detect off-odors when opening the container.
+Discard breadcrumbs if you notice any mold or detect off-odors when opening the container.

 If you wish to make seasoned breadcrumbs, you can add the seasonings either before or after drying the breadcrumbs in the oven.
 Usually, you will be adding dried herbs and seasonings such as oregano, thyme, basil, rosemary, parsley flakes, and garlic powder.